 With more channels, teams, and systems involved than at any point in history, businesses must consider how to deliver complete, connected customer experiences.
 The answer to this obstacle is Multidomain MDM and integration.

 The cloud market is on the rise, with organizations drawn to the promise of increased agility, reduced costs and improved operational efficiency.
 According to Gartner, the worldwide public cloud services market is projected to grow 21.4 percent, from $153.5 billion in 2017 to $186.4 billion in 2018.
 Yet, while most organizations are using multiple clouds or deploying hybrid cloud environments, it is rarely part of a thought-out strategy.
-More often than not,
+More often than not, various parts of the business adopt different cloud solutions ad hoc,

 San Francisco was full of energy during Dreamforce 2018 as over 170,000 registered attendees poured into the city for the second largest software conference in the world.
 Digital transformation, specifically building connected customer experiences, was a key theme at the conference and integration is a key part of delivering that experience.
 For four days, attendees explored the strategic value of integration through MuleSoft’s Integration Keynote and over 60 breakout sessions.